donecollectively/stellar-contracts/etc/stellar-contracts.api.md

 export { Wallet }

+export { WalletHelper }

 // Warnings were encountered during analysis:
 //
-// src/DefaultCapo.ts:262:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:290:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/DefaultCapo.ts:266:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
+// src/DefaultCapo.ts:294:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
-// src/DefaultCapo.ts:267:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:295:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/DefaultCapo.ts:284:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:314:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/StellarContract.ts:301:5 - (ae-forgotten-export) The symbol "SetupDetails" needs to be exported by the entry point index.d.ts
+// src/StellarContract.ts:304:5 - (ae-forgotten-export) The symbol "SetupDetails" needs to be exported by the entry point index.d.ts
 // src/delegation/RolesAndDelegates.ts:295:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
 // src/delegation/RolesAndDelegates.ts:297:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal